-This page is dedicated to the memory of those who lost their lives in the January 1905 gale,
+This article is dedicated to the memory of those who lost their lives in the January 1905 gale,

 especially aboard the Zulu fishing boat Evangeline.